Diophantine Geometry over Groups VIII: Stability

-With this collection of specializations together with specializations of extra variables that are being added to demonstrate the Diophantine conditions they satisfy, or the extra rigid or strictly solid specialization (case (4)), we canonically associate a finite collection of graded limit groups, and the finite collection of graded (minimal rank) resolutions associated with these graded limit groups according to the iterative procedure for the analysis of minimal rank quotient resolutions presented in section 1 of [Se5].
-By this iterative procedure, the complexity of each of the obtained resolutions is bounded above by the complexity of the completion we started with, and in case of equality in complexities, an obtained resolution has to be a graded closure of the completion we started with (see theorem 1.17 in [Se5]).
+With this collection of specializations of the (finitely many) completions, that are extended by values of extra variables that are added to demonstrate the validity of the Diophantine conditions they satisfy, we canonically associate a finite collection of graded limit groups.
+Each of these maximal graded limit group has to be of minimal rank, since the completions are of minimal rank, and by the structure of the additional Diophantine conditions (see definition 1.5 in [Se3]).
+We further start with each of these maximal graded limit groups, and apply theorem 1.3 to associate finitely many minimal rank graded resolutions with each of the (finitely many) maximal graded limit groups that is associated with the given collection of values.
+By theorem 1.3, the complexity of each of the constructed resolutions is bounded above by the complexity of the completion that was used for its construction, and in case of equality in complexities, a constructed resolution has to have the structure of a graded closure of the completion from which it was constructed (part (3) in theorem 1.3).